 Who is involved in making the series?

 The series will be jointly produced by Michael B. Jordan's Outlier Productions and Amazon's MGM Productions.
-Executive producers include Jordan and Outlier president Elizabeth Raposo, along with Walley-Beckett, and Liz Pelletier (head of Fourth Wing publisher Entangled Publishing).
+Executive producers include Jordan and Outlier president Elizabeth Raposo, along with Liz Pelletier (head of Fourth Wing publisher Entangled Publishing).
 Outlier Society executive vice president of TV Stefano Agosto will also co-executive produce.

 And for those who are a stickler for source material, have no fear: author Yarros will also serve as a consulting producer on-set.